 The Right to Timely and Accurate Information

 You need information before you buy securities.
 You should understand the relationship you will have with the advisor/registrant and their firm.
 You should know details about the investments.
 You should know the risks and the costs of buying and selling.
 In 2017, the CSA changed the rules about what information you must be given.
-These two videos explain the information you get before you set up an account and before you buy a security investment.

 How much money your security investments are worth changes over time.
 Dividends are reinvested, fees are deducted and the market value can go up or down.
 You might invest more money or take money out.
 Getting timely information helps you keep track of these changes and make decisions about your investments.

 Regulators make sure you get information about what is happening in your investment account.
 They do this through rules about the reports you get.
 These reports are called “investment account statements.”
 The firm where you bought the investments holds the investments in your account or accounts.
 This firm sends you a statement for each account.
 If you had investments in an RESP account and investments in an RRSP account, you would get two statements.

 The NSSC and CSA rules say what information must be in the statements and how often they must be sent to you.
 You must be sent a statement at the end of each three-month period.
 This is called a quarterly statement.
 These statements show any changes that happened in the three months.
 You can choose to get monthly statements instead of a quarterly if you want to see changes every month.
 You must be sent a statement at the end of each year for the twelve-month period.
 This is called an annual statement.
 It includes special reports that are not in the other statements.
 Your annual statement tells you how much your investments went up or down in value.
 This is called the “performance” report.
 Your annual statement also tells you how much money the firm made from your account and how much it charged to your account in fees.
 This is called the “charges and compensation” report.
 These videos explain these reports.